 These classes are designed for dogs who may withdraw, avoid, cower, shy away, stall, or hesitate when uncomfortable, or who may be overwhelmed or shut down when in a standard group class setting.

 For dogs who may find the classroom environment overwhelming, we also offer a limited number of auditing spaces for guardians who wish to learn class exercises and apply them in the comfort of their own home.
-Contact us if you'd like to audit a class.
+Auditing spaces are $75 per person for the 5-week class.
+Contact us at 415-522-3509 if you'd like to audit a class.

 Dogs are welcome to take both the People and Environments classes, but please register for only one class at a time.